DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 - Michael Garfield (see his [first answer here](https://substack.com/@michaelgarfield/note/c-143172239?utm_source=notes-share-action&r=2v2evb) )
 - Suntzoogway (https://substack.com/@suntzoogway)
 - 🙏 Rebel Epistemographer (https://rebelepistemographer.substack.com/about) - retired professor friend
-- 🙏
+- 🙏 Intellectual Narcissist (https://theintellectualnarcissist.substack.com/) - because they represent a "smart skeptic" which I've found to be a very helpful perspective to balance my sometimes "naive optimism"

-Author of the book is also actively watching this, so they may weigh in or share their favorite responses etc!
+The author of the book is also actively watching this, so they may weigh in or share their favorite responses etc!

 ----